 Note: This post contains referral or affiliate links for products I recommend.
 As an Amazon Associate, I earn a small commission on qualified purchases, at no cost to you.

-• Bright, balanced taste.
+• Bright, balanced flavor.
 Lemon juice and Dijon mustard bring tangy freshness that pairs beautifully with the beans’ natural sweetness.

 You only need 5 ingredients to make these oven-roasted green beans and their delectable sauce, all of which should be available at your local grocery store (exact amounts in the recipe card below):